flaurencin/ciscomation/README.rst

 Overview
 ~~~~~~~~

-Ciscomation is a script for pushing commands to cisco devices based on xml
+Ciscomation is a python 2.7 script for pushing commands to cisco devices based
-file.
+on xml file.
 It allows usage of multiprocessing, if maintenance description is
 compatible.

 Features
 ~~~~~~~~

+- supports cisco ios, ios-xe or nxos
+- multiprocess
+- Thanks to Exscipt detects errors in command line then you can stop or continue
-Support special keywords in command lines.
+- Support special keywords in command lines.

     ============================= ==========================================
     -   --multiline-stop          stops --multiline-start mode and sends the